martinrotter/textosaurus/README.md

     - switchable encoding for each separate document,
     - **uses full UTF-8 internally**,
     - can load relatively big files (100 MB file should not be a problem),
-    - can **print files including syntax highlighting** and printing to PDF,
+    - can **print files including syntax highlighting**,
+    - can print to PDF,
     - hideable line numbers,
     - URL highlights (fast on big files, only currently visible lines),
     - highlights occurrences of current selection (fast on big files, only currently visible lines),